dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 Bruun's FFT algorithm
 Bruun's algorithm is a fast Fourier transform (FFT) algorithm based on an unusual recursive polynomial-factorization approach, proposed for powers of
 11 KB (2,110 words) - 19:39, 28 October 2018

-RC algorithm
-The RC algorithms are a set of symmetric-key encryption algorithms invented by Ron Rivest.
-The "RC" may stand for either Rivest's cipher or, more informally
-864 bytes (122 words) - 09:00, 10 September 2017

-Outline of machine learning (redirect from Machine learning algorithms) explores the study and construction of algorithms that can learn from and make predictions on data.
-Such algorithms operate by building a model from an example
-41 KB (3,618 words) - 04:06, 21 March 2019

 Coffman–Graham algorithm
 In job shop scheduling and graph drawing, the Coffman–Graham algorithm is an algorithm, named after Edward G. Coffman, Jr. and Ronald Graham, for arranging